Cross-Validation in Bipartite Networks: Methodology

 Here, $d_{K_1',K_2'}$ implies the model complexity for the candidate $(K_1',K_2')$, which we prefer to set $d_{K_1',K_2'}=K_1'K_2'$ naturally as it is the number of parameters in the block-wise connection probability matrix.

 The penalty factor $\lambda_{n_1,n_2}$, which is allowed to be a random variable instead of a constant, plays a crucial role in balancing goodness-of-fit and model complexity.
-In bipartite networks, where overfitting on one side and underfitting on the other may occur simultaneously, this regularization plays a critical role in ruling out such incorrect solutions and ensuring consistent model selection under suitable conditions.
+In bipartite networks, where overfitting on one side and underfitting on the other may occur simultaneously, this regularization helps in ruling out such incorrect solutions and ensuring consistent model selection under suitable conditions.
 Specifically, when the overfitting side is too large, the penalty dominates any marginal reduction in prediction error, while conversely when the overfitting side is only mildly inflated, the increase in empirical penalized objective due to underfitting rules out such candidates.
 The full BCV algorithm is summarized in Algorithm 1 below.

-\begin{remark} Unlike traditional settings as in \cite{chen2018network} and \cite{li2020network}, since the data analyst typically does not know sensible upper bounds on $K_1$ and $K_2$, here we assume that the candidate sets $\mathcal{K}_1$ and $\mathcal{K}_2$ can be unbounded, defaulting to the largest possible choice, $[n_1]$ and $[n_2]$, as in \cite{yang2025pnncv}. \end{remark}
+\begin{remark} Unlike the results as in \cite{chen2018network} and \cite{li2020network} for unipartite SBM, since the data analyst typically does not know sensible upper bounds on $K_1$ and $K_2$, we assume that the candidate sets $\mathcal{K}_1$ and $\mathcal{K}_2$ can be unbounded, defaulting to the largest possible choice, $[n_1]$ and $[n_2]$. \end{remark}